dys-bigwig/racket-ncurses/README.md

 * ```nodelay``` takes #f or #t, setting getch to be blocking or non-blocking respectively.

 If you're working on a particular window (other than stdscr) and you don't want to keep providing the #:win kwarg over-and-over again, you can use parameterize (https://docs.racket-lang.org/guide/parameterize.html) to set stdscr to your window of choice within the parameterize block.

-Updated frequentlyish ;) Don't be afraid to message me if you need a specific curses function adding for your project; I can't make any guarantees but I'll try to prioritise adding it.